chrismeller/db/README.md

 	const DEVELOPMENT = 'development';

 But remember, you can use any string you like and its array will be loaded for Db settings.

+###Kohana 3.1 Note###
+As of 3.1, the Kohana environment constants are integers, not strings.
+That will screw up the naming of your arrays in ``config/db.php``.

+To get around this, I've overridden the Kohana class by creating an ``application/kohana.php`` file similar to:

+	class Kohana extends Kohana_Core {

+		const DEVELOPMENT = 'development';
+		const PRODUCTION = 'production';
+		const STAGING = 'staging';
+		const TESTING = 'testing';

+	}

+This will get your arrays working properly again.
+Hopefully they'll change this back in the next release so a hack won't be necessary.